-A fourth option would be to amend the existing constitution as the Constitutional Review Working Party see fit; this could be amendments to an option outlined above or an entirely new option.
-If there were costs associated with the new option then an assessment by Financial Services would have to be included when the recommendation was forwarded on to the Standards Committee.
+A fourth option would be to amend the existing constitution as the Standards Committee see fit; this could be amendments to an option outlined above or an entirely new option.
+If there were costs associated with the new option then an assessment by Financial Services would have to be included when the recommendation was forwarded on to Council.